Learn how to make sour mash with our simple, step-by-step guide!

 Sour mash is the most common whisky distilling method.
 In sweet mash, fresh yeast is used in open-topped vats to get the fermentation process going.
 Sweet mash whisky offers a slightly sweeter taste.
 Many whisky lovers do however prefer sour mash whisky due to a deeper and richer taste.

 To make sour mash you will first need to make a starter mash.
-Starter mash can only be made if you have a good fermenter with a proper airlock, such as our 5 Gallon Stainless Steel Still Kit.
+Starter mash can only be made if you have a good fermenter with a proper airlock, such as our Magnum Copper Coil All-in-One Still kit.
 For your first batch of sour mash you will also need the following ingredients:

 - 5 gallons of soft filtered water (75 degrees)